dsambrano/good_coding_practices/index.md

 I also have posts separated by difficulty level if you are interested.
 Don't forget to share these posts if you find them helpful!

+Not sure where to start?
+Check out the topics or the series tab on top!
+Still not sure?
+Why not start from the [beginning](#you-need-to-learn-package-managers-right-now)!